topmar/recipes-tailwind-front/README.md

 - **Git Workflow**:

   - Feature branches for each task.
-  - Pull requests reviewed before merging.
+  - Pull requests to the `dev` branch reviewed before merging.
   - Regular commits to ensure continuity.
   - At the end of each sprint, we merged into the `master` branch.